Fritz Zweigelt: After 1945

 After the collapse of the Third Reich, Zweigelt was held in a detention camp in Klosterneuburg.
 During this time of imprisonment, he portrayed himself as an idealist who had been led astray.
 Nevertheless, after various sessions of questioning and examinations of witnesses, criminal proceedings were instigated against Zweigelt at the end of 1945.
 He was summoned to stand trial at the Volksgericht in Vienna ("Volksgerichte" were special courts set up in Austria after the Second World War to deal with crimes committed under National Socialism).
 A pupil named Josef Bauer (born in 1920) had been arrested by the Gestapo for being a member of the "Austrian Freedom Movement", a group founded by Roman Scholz, an Augustinian canon regular at Klosterneuburg.
 Bauer had then been expelled from the institute, but this circumstance was not mentioned by anyone at the time.

 In 1948, Federal President Karl Renner (SPÖ) ordered that the criminal proceedings pending against Friedrich Zweigelt should be discontinued and that Zweigelt should be pardoned.
 He was thus deemed to have been a "lesser offender", but did not return to employment in the public sector because of his advanced age.
 Zweigelt spent his final years in Graz, where he died on 18 September 1964 some years after the death of his wife Friederike (Fritzi).
-He was buried on the St. Peter City Cemetery in Graz.
+He was buried in the St. Peter City Cemetery in Graz.

 Starting in 2002, an annual Dr Fritz Zweigelt Wine Tasting Prize was awarded to estates in the Kamptal Region.
 This prize was last conferred in 2015, after which time it was discontinued in the wake of severe criticism.

 The "Zweigelt" grape variety

-Zweigelt's long-standing staff members Paul Steingruber and Leopold Müller resurrected vine cultivation at Klosterneuburg after the war and went on to produce an outstanding St. Laurent x Blaufränkisch crossing.
+Zweigelt's long-standing staff members Paul Steingruber and Leopold Müller resurrected vine cultivation at Klosterneuburg after the war and went on to produce a St. Laurent x Blaufränkisch crossing.
 This was described as being "of a magnificent colour, with an excellent taste and smell, a splendid red wine variety."
 Zweigelt's pupil and admirer Lenz Moser propagated the plant material at his vine nursery and introduced self-rooted cuttings onto the sales market from 1960 onwards.

 The official designation "Zweigeltrebe Blau" appeared for the first time in 1972, when the new Grape Variety Index for Qualitätsweine (Quality Wines) was launched.
 The name of the variety was altered to "Blauer Zweigelt" in 1978.
 At the request of the School of Viticulture and Horticulture in Klosterneuburg, the synonym "Rotburger" was created at the same time.
 The aim here was to make it clear that the new cultivations of Blauburger, Goldburger and Rotburger/Blauer Zweigelt all shared a common origin.
-The "Institut ohne direkte Eigenschaften" (lit. "institute without direct characteristcs", an Austrian artist collective) made a proposal in 2018 to rename the grape variety to "Blauer Montag" (lit.
+The "Institut ohne direkte Eigenschaften" (lit. "institute without direct characteristics", an Austrian artist collective) made a proposal in 2018 to rename the grape variety to "Blauer Montag" (lit.
 "Blue Monday") – alluding to Zweigelt's national socialist past.